Midohajhouj/ToolsInstaller/README.md

 ## ❗ Disclaimer

-This script is provided by "MIDO".
+This script is provided by "Triple 7".
 Use it responsibly.
 I am not responsible for any damage, loss of data, or coffee spills resulting from its use.

 ## 🖤 Credits